skip to Main Content

 You may submit a single paper or panel proposal:

-In 2023, the Federation remains committed to the themes of equity, diversity, inclusion, and decolonization.
+In 2024, the Federation remains committed to questions of equity, diversity, inclusion, and decolonization with the theme Sustaining Shared Futures.
 Possible lines of inquiry for German Studies might include, but are by no means limited to the following:

-• Which specific forms of knowledge about (post)colonialism are being produced in German-language literature and culture?
+- Which specific forms of knowledge about the demise of the planet, its ecosystems, and animate and inanimate inhabitants are being produced in German-language literature, film, and culture?

-• Which specific forms of knowledge about “the North” as it relates to reconciliation, governance, social justice, climate change, reciprocity, or education are being produced in German-language literature and culture?
+- Which specific forms of knowledge about the past and present allow for a revisioning of a future as it relates to social justice, the climate crisis, reciprocity, or education?
+How are these forms of knowledge conveyed in German-language literature, film, and culture?

-• How can we, as scholars of German Studies, address colonial legacies and racism (in organizations, institutions, our community)?
-How can we learn from other disciplines and discourses?
+- How can we, as scholars of German Studies, address the climate crisis?
+How can we learn from the past in order to imagine and create alternative futures?
 To what extent can such inquiries help reframe disciplinary, geopolitical, and national thinking and boundaries?

 Presentation time at the conference is limited to 15 minutes per paper.
 Primary sources in German should be quoted in the original language.